krozestwinski/Genom-T/README.md

-## Node Express Mongoose
+## Genom-T

-A boilerplate application for building web apps using express, mongoose and passport.

-Read the [wiki](https://github.com/madhums/node-express-mongoose/wiki) to understand how the application is structured.
+Google authorization, Express for MVC, NOdejs under the hood, Mongoose for db, Twitter Bootstrap for style

+In other words: Genom-T a boilertemplate for modern web apps with google authentication.

+This is based on https://github.com/madhums/node-express-mongoose/

 ## Usage